 Approaches to Teaching Creative Writing, K-12 to Higher Ed

-1. In general, manuscripts range from instructional notes of 1,000 words to longer research articles of 5,000 words prepared following guidelines established in the publication manual of the American Psychological Association.
+3. Manuscripts should be prepared following guidelines established in the publication manual of the American Psychological Association.